shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

 **Working with SSE**

 Images above describe how processor instructions _(assembly commands)_ work.
-To map those onto C++ functions, you only need to replace assembly operation with the corresponding function fron SSE headers _(I'll cover that in just a second)_.
+To map those onto C++ functions, you only need to replace assembly operation with the corresponding function from SSE headers _(I'll cover that in just a second)_.
 But the main goal of those explanations above was to give you an idea how operations themselves work and where do they store results.

 To work with SSE we need to follow these three steps: